react-syntax-highlighter/react-syntax-highlighter/README.md

 #### props
 * `language` - the language to highlight code in.
-* `stylesheet` - name of syntax stylesheet to use, see list of available styles  <a href="https://github.com/conorhastings/react-syntax-highlighter/blob/master/AVAILABLE_STYLES.MD">here</a>
+* `style` - style object rquired from styles directory. <a href="https://github.com/conorhastings/react-syntax-highlighter/blob/master/AVAILABLE_STYLES.MD">here</a>. `import docco from react-syntax-highlighter/styles/docco`
 * `children` - the code to highlight.
 * `spread props` pass arbitrary props to pre tag wrapping code.